 So, how much does artificial insemination really cost?

-The price tag for artificial insemination depends on which procedure you choose, and whether or not your health insurance covers any fertility treatments.
+The price tag for artificial insemination depends on which procedure you choose, and whether or not your health insurance covers any fertility options.
 It can even depend on which doctor you visit, as rates often vary by clinic.

 How much does IVF cost, and is it covered by insurance?